Jump to ↓

 36 integrations including CRM, chatbots, and call transcription Internal collaboration–including video meetings

-Nextiva 4 plans with custom quote-based pricing -Interaction analytics
+Nextiva 3 plans starting with $75/agent/month with custom quote-based pricing -Interaction analytics

 -Advanced social media monitoring add-ons